NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 Regulatory Considerations

-A $20 billion acquisition in a strategic technology sector will face review:
+A $20 billion deal in a strategic technology sector will face review, though its licensing structure rather than outright acquisition changes the regulatory calculus:

-- US DOJ/FTC: Antitrust implications for AI compute market
+- US DOJ/FTC: Antitrust implications for AI compute market, though non-exclusive licensing is less restrictive

 - China SAMR: Export control complications